markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-A [link label] must contain at least one [non-whitespace character]:
+A [link label] must contain at least one character that is not a space, tab, or
+line ending:

 ```````````````````````````````` example
 []